Best and worst case permutations for random online domination of the path: A Study of

 \begin{thm}

 \end{thm}

 \begin{proof} We first claim that

 Suppose that the first vertex revealed in the online procedure is vertex $i$.
 Then $i$ must enter the dominating set.
 As $i$ is in the dominating set, the vertices $i-1$ and $i+1$ are already dominated, whereas $i-2$ and $i+2$ are not.
 Thus in order to finish dominating $P_n$ we must separately dominate the two remaining subgraphs, which are isomorphic to $P_{i-2}$ and $P_{n-i-1}$.
 In particular, if $i=1$ or $n$, one of these paths is empty.
-Next, note that when we consider each possible $i\in [n]$, we encounter two of $P_j$ for $j\in [n-2]$.
-Then as each $i$ is equally likely, the permutation induced on the subgraphs $P_{i-2}$ and $P_{n-i-1}$ is chosen uniformly at random, and expectations are linear, we have the above formula.
+Next, note that when we consider each possible $i\in [n]$, there are two instances in which we must dominate $P_j$ for $j\in [n-2]$ -- once if we choose $j+2$ as the first vertex and also if we choose $n-j-1$ as the first vertex.
+Then as each $i$ is equally likely, the permutation induced on the subgraphs $P_{i-2}$ and $P_{n-i-1}$ is chosen uniformly at random, we sum over these possible $j$, multiply by 2 to account for the two instances for which we dominate each $P_j$, and divide by $n$, giving the formula above.

 Now let $F(x)=\sum_{n\ge 0} \gamma_o(P_n)x^n$.
 We multiply \ref{eq:rec} by $nx^n$ and sum over $n\ge 0$ to find

 Cancelling the $x$, we have the equation

 and by solving the differential equation, we have